distributed-system-analysis/pbench/docs/API/metadata.md

 ### Dataset namespace

-This defines the dataset resource, and contains metadata received from the Pbench Agent, including the full contents of a `metadata.log` file created while gathering results and during dataset packaging.
+This defines the dataset resource, and contains metadata received from the Pbench Agent, including the full contents of a `metadata.log` file if one is present in the tarball.
+(Support for additional tarball formats is TBD.)

 The `metadata.log` data is represented under the key `dataset.metalog` and can be queried as part of the entire dataset using the `dataset` key, as a discrete